oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 <img src="basic_runtime_graph.png" alt="basic_runtime_graph" width="800"/>

-To achieve SIMD-level (**s**ingle **i**nstruction **mu**ltiple **d**ata) parallelism, we enhance the merge unit to merge `k` elements per cycle.
+To achieve SIMD-level (**S**ingle **I**nstruction **M**ultiple **D**ata) parallelism, we enhance the merge unit to merge `k` elements per cycle.
 The figure below illustrates how this is done.
-In the following discussion, we will assume that we are sorting from smallest to largest, but the logic is very similar for sorting largest to smallest and is easily configurable at compile time in this design. <br/>
+In the following discussion, we will assume that we are sorting from smallest-to-largest, but the logic is very similar for sorting largest-to-smallest and is easily configurable at compile time in this design. <br/>

 The merge unit looks at the two inputs of size `k` coming from the `ProduceA` and `ProduceB` kernels (in the figure below, `k=4`) and compares the first elements of each set; remember, these set of `k` elements are already sorted, so we are comparing the smallest elements of the set.
-Whichever set of elements has the *smaller of the smallest elements* is chosen and combined with the `k` other elements from the feedback path.
-These `2*k` elements go through a merge sort network that sorts them.
-After the `2*k` elements are sorted, the smallest `k` elements are output (to the `Consume` kernel) and the largest `k` elements are fed back into the sorting network, and the process repeats.
+Whichever set of elements has the *smaller of the smallest elements* is chosen and combined with `k` other elements from the `feedback` path.
+These `2*k` elements go through a merge sort network that sorts them in a single cycle.
+After the `2*k` elements are sorted, the smallest `k` elements are sent to the output (to the `Consume` kernel) and the largest `k` elements are fed back into the sorting network (the `feedback` path in the figure below), and the process repeats.
 This allows the merge unit to process `k` elements per cycle in the steady state.
 Note that `k` must be a power of 2. <br/>

 More information on this design can be found in this paper by [R. Kobayashi and K. Kise](https://www.researchgate.net/publication/316604001_A_High_Performance_FPGA-Based_Sorting_Accelerator_with_a_Data_Compression_Mechanism).

 <img src="k-way_merge_unit.png" alt="way_merge_unit" width="900"/>

 To achieve thread-level parallelism, the merge sort design accepts a template parameter, `units`, which allows one to instantiate multiple instances of the merge unit, as shown in the figure below.
-Before the merge units start, the incoming data coming from the input pipe is sent through a bitonic sorting network and written to the temporary buffer partitions in device memory.
+Before the merge units start processing data, the incoming data coming from the input pipe is sent through a bitonic sorting network and written to the temporary buffer partitions in device memory.
 This sorting network sorts `k` elements per cycle in the steady state.
 Choosing the number of merge units is an area-performance tradeoff (note: the number of instantiated merge units must be a power of 2).
 Each merge unit sorts an `N/units`-sized partition of the input data in parallel.

 <img src="parallel_tree_bitonic_k-way.png" alt="parallel_tree_bitonic_k-way" width="800"/>